South Africa Travel Advice

-ATMs are found throughout Namibia’s major city centres and shopping complexes.
+- ATMs are found throughout the country, at petrol stations and shopping centres.

-The currency is the Namibian Dollar, where NAD1 is made up of 100 cents.
+- The currency is the South African Rand.
+R1 is made up of 100 cents.
 Please check with your hotel for daily exchange rates.
-Foreign currencies such as the USD are widely accepted.
+No other currencies are accepted.

-Visa, MasterCard, Diners Club and American Express are accepted by most restaurants, shops and hotels.
+- Visa, American Express, Diners Club and MasterCard are honoured by most restaurants, shops, hotels, car rental firms and other points of sale.
 Proof of identity may be requested, so be sure to carry a passport or some form of photo identification at all times.
 Credit cards are not accepted at petrol stations.

+Most types of film material are readily available in all major centres and holiday resorts.
 Please be sensitive when photographing people.
-Namibians are renowned for being friendly; however it is courteous to ask permission before snapping away.
+South Africans are renowned for being friendly; however it is courteous to ask permission before snapping away.

-Guests visiting Namibia must be in possession of a passport that is valid for at least six months from the date of travel and should have two blank pages available in their passport.
-Visitors who intend travelling to Namibia’s neighbouring countries and back are advised to apply for multiple entry visas.
+Guests visiting South Africa must be in possession of a passport that is valid for at least six months from the date of travel and should have two blank pages available in their passport.
+Visitors who intend travelling to South Africa’s neighbouring countries and back are advised to apply for multiple entry visas.

 What the Expert Says